As one of the

-We entertain.
 We create.
 We engage.
 We inspire.
 We put theatre at the center of it all.

 Center Theatre Group commits to creating a safe space where the values of diversity, equity and inclusion permeate all levels and all aspects of our work.
 We aim to attract, nurture and retain staff in a supportive home where we can be our best selves.
 Because theatre is a cultural force with the capacity to transform the lives of individuals and society at large, we have a duty to celebrate our commonalities and embrace our differences in order to ensure that everyone has access to our work onstage, behind the scenes, and in the community.